ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 ```

 **Example3:** When the two examples above are overloaded, the compiler has rules to pick the winner.
-In particular, if two overload candidates have identical parameter types (after inferred types have been substituted in) then it uses the *more specific candidate* tie-breaker rule ([Better function member](https://github.com/ljw1004/csharpspec/blob/gh-pages/expressions.md#better-function-member)).
-This tie-breaker ends up being used a lot, particularly for things like `Task.Run`.
+In particular, if two overload candidates have identical parameter types (after inferred types have been substituted in) then it uses the *more specific candidate* **tie-breaker rule** ([Better function member](https://github.com/ljw1004/csharpspec/blob/gh-pages/expressions.md#better-function-member)).
+This *tie-breaker* ends up being used a lot for async lambdas, particularly for things like `Task.Run`.
 ```csharp
 // Example 3
 void f<T>(Func<Task<T>> lambda)   // infers T = int and is applicable